Say-Their-Name/say-their-names-ios/README.md

 The iOS app is currently under active development, and is not available on App Store or TestFlight yet.

-To run the app, checkout the repo, and open `Say Their Names.xcworkspace` with Xcode 11.5.
+To run the app, checkout the repo, and open `SayTheirNames.xcworkspace` with Xcode 11.5.
 No additional setup is required.

 ## Contributing